andsoc024/cd2/README.md

 Open the terminal at the active Finder folder on MacOS

 To compile:
-Just run the build script: ./build
+Just run the build script.
+  chmod +x build
+  ./build

 To use:
 1) Drag the app in the Applications folder